 The Labor Force Participation Rate vs. the Unemployment Rate

 The BLS also explains the difference between the labor force participation rate and the unemployment rate.

 While the LFP rate takes into account the entire working age population, the national unemployment rate focuses only on the people in the workforce.
 It reflects the number of unemployed people as a percentage of the labor force.

 - The labor force participation rate refers to the percentage of people age 16 and older who are in the labor force.

 - The unemployment rate refers to the percentage of people in the labor force who don’t have jobs but are actively seeking work.

 Many factors can impact the LFP rate, including demographic and economic trends.

-NOTES: This chart from economic database FRED shows that the labor force participation rate had declined from peaks of about 67% in the late 1990s, and dropped during the COVID-19 pandemic.
+NOTES: This chart from economic database FRED shows that the labor force participation rate declined from peaks of about 67% in the late 1990s and early 2000s.

 Demographics can help explain the general decline in the LFP rate since the early 2000s, according to an October 2016 Regional Economist article.
-The authors are Paulina Restrepo-Echavarria, a senior economist at the St. Louis Fed, and Maria Arias, then a senior research associate and now a data engineer with economic database FRED.
+The authors are Paulina Restrepo-Echavarria, a senior economist at the St. Louis Fed, and Maria Arias, then a senior research associate and now a software engineering manager at the Bank.

 The researchers looked at how the composition of the labor force has changed over the past few decades and how those changes affect the LFP rate.
 They discussed demographic trends that have put downward pressure on the LFP rate starting in the early 2000s, including: